 If you choose to be picked up from Reykjavik, a guided sightseeing tour of rural Iceland is also included.
-On our way to Solheimajokull, we’ll stop to marvel at the incredible, 196-feet (60-meter) tall Seljalandsfoss Waterfall and neighboring Skógafoss Waterfall.
+On our way to Solheimajokull, we’ll stop to marvel at the incredible 196-feet (60-meter) tall Seljalandsfoss Waterfall and the neighboring Skógafoss Waterfall.
 Here, you’re welcome to snap some of those perfect vacation pictures.
-Then we’ll continue on toward Solheimajokull Glacier.
+Then we’ll continue toward Solheimajokull Glacier.

-For those of you who are staying outside of Reykjavik or choose to meet us on location, please be at Solheimajokull Car Park well in advance of your tour.
+For those who are staying outside of Reykjavik or choose to meet us on location, please be at Solheimajokull Car Park well in advance of your tour.

 Now it’s time to hit the ice!
-Jump into crampons (we provide), hike on top of the vast glacier and try your hand at ice climbing.
+Jump into crampons, hike on top of the vast glacier, and try your hand at ice climbing!

 Iceland is one of the more unique locations for ice climbing.
 At Solheimajokull, you’ll be climbing ice walls known as moulins or crevasses.

-Our expert guides will provide you with all the safety equipment and climbing gear needed and instruct you on using it.
-All you need to have is some warm underlayers, a waterproof outer layer, good hiking shoes and an appetite for adventure.
-They’ll be at your side every step of the way, so you don’t have to worry about a thing!
+Our expert guide will provide you with all the safety equipment and climbing gear needed and instruct you on using it.
+All you need to have is some warm underlayers, a waterproof outer layer, good hiking shoes, and an appetite for adventure.
+Your guide will have your back every step of the way, so you don’t have to worry about a thing!

 The Land of Fire and Ice is perfect for those who want to bring back something more than just pretty landscape pictures.
 Step out of your comfort zone and into an ice adventure!

 Solheimajokull Glacier is an outlet glacier of Mýrdalsjökull Ice Cap, the fourth largest ice cap in Iceland.
 It's around 4 miles (8 kilometers) long and 1.4 miles (2 kilometers) wide.
-It's one of the most visited glaciers in Iceland thanks to its deep crevasses, steep ridges, ice caves, and proximity to Reykjavik.
+It's one of the most visited glaciers in Iceland, thanks to its deep crevasses, steep ridges, ice caves, and proximity to Reykjavik.
 Towering ice formations scattered around the glacier's surface make it a perfect ice climbing destination for beginners and experts!